 What should I wear?

 Wear whatever you feel comfortable wearing.
 There is no set dress code at Holy Cross.
 You will find that the early Traditional service worshiper tends to be more conservative.
 However, most of the people that attend the contemporary service, dress on the casual side.
-(There seems to be a high number of people wearing NFL jerseys, especially during football season).
+(There are usually a number of people wearing NFL jerseys, especially during football season).

 Can I invite my friends?